DFE-Digital/architecture/standards/technical-standards.md

 Architects in DfE should also be familiar with our [Enterprise Architecture principles](../principles/enterprise-architecture-principles.md), [Technical Architecture principles](https://technical-guidance.education.gov.uk/principles/architecture/#technical-architecture-principles) and [Data Architecture principles](../data-architecture-principles).

-Architects involved in developing software should also be familiar with our [coding principles](https://technical-guidance.education.gov.uk/principles/coding-principles/) and [front-end development principles](https://technical-guidance.education.gov.uk/principles/frontend-development-principles/).
+Architects involved in developing software should also be familiar with our [coding principles](https://technical-guidance.education.gov.uk/principles/coding-principles/) and [Front-end development principles](https://technical-guidance.education.gov.uk/principles/frontend-development-principles/).

 ## Standards in development